vyacheslavshv/lotteries-bot/README.md

 ## Setting Up the TON Project

-To run the required TypeScript scripts for blockchain interactions, you need to create a TON project using "blueprint":
+To run the required TypeScript scripts for blockchain interactions, you need to create a TON project using "blueprint" for example.

 ## Usage